abelshinabery/Out-of-the-Woods/README.md

 Next Steps: Determine user flow and code a page (TBD).

 **Rachel:** <br>
-Status: Still wrapping up Sprint 1 tasks: Aria/JS research document and user flow document Tabled HTML alt text task (not in board) since HTML has to be redone/ported to React in Sprint 2. <br>
+Status: Still wrapping up Sprint 1 tasks: Aria/JS research document. <br>
+Tabled HTML alt text task (not in board) since HTML has to be redone/ported to React in Sprint 2. <br>
 Next steps: Finish Sprint 1 tasks.
 Write JavaScript accessibility guidelines so we can code in needed functionality as we go, rather than after the fact.
 Get Expo emulator running on phone.